Applied Cognition and Experimental Psychology

 We collaborate with leading international researchers on projects related to the use of eyewitness identification evidence, development of technology for identification, measurement of psychological stress and development of formal models of the eyewitness identification tasks.
 With the help of recognition memory researchers, we aim to develop the identification procedures of the future.

-Dr Carolyn Semmler is a Senior Lecturer with the School of Psychology at the University of Adelaide.
+Associate Professor Carolyn Semmler is a Senior Lecturer with the School of Psychology at the University of Adelaide.
 She lectures in statistics, cognition (decision-making) and research methods.
 She holds a PhD from Flinders University and is a member of the Society for Applied Research in Memory and Cognition.
-Dr Semmler’s research has ongoing funding from local and international government and non-government bodies that look into the psychological factors impacting on identity-based decision-making.
+Associate Professor Semmler’s research has ongoing funding from local and international government and non-government bodies that look into the psychological factors impacting on identity-based decision-making.

 - Defence, Science and Technology (DST) Group - South Australia